steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/introduction.md

 * Files contain data -possibly 0 bytes worth.

-* You cannot put files or directories under a file
+* You cannot put files or directories under a file.

-* Directories contain 0 or more files
+* Directories contain zero or more files.

-* A directory entry has no data itself
+* A directory entry has no data itself.

 * You can write arbitrary binary data to a file -and when that file's contents are read in, from anywhere in or out the cluster -that data is returned.